-In addition, vehicle control and battery management are perfectly aligned – using CAN bus interface, for example – which enables systems to communicate with each other.
-The battery system is therefore able to balance peak loads while at the same time providing sufficient energy.
+In addition, vehicle control and battery management are matched to each other, for example through the CAN bus interface, which enables systems to communicate with each other.
+The battery system thus balances peak loads and at the same time provides sufficient energy.
 This protects the battery and prolongs its operating life.

 Reduced maintenance and handling costs

-The use of conventional lead-acid batteries comes with a whole series of maintenance and handling costs, which are completely eliminated with Li-ION batteries.
-These include, for example, the cost of a second battery, staff costs for replenishing the batteries with water and battery replacement.
+Conventional lead-acid batteries cause a whole series of maintenance and handling costs, which are completely eliminated with lithium-ion batteries.
+These include, for example, the cost of a second battery, personnel costs for topping up the batteries with water and battery replacement.

 Lean charging infrastructure

-To ensure smooth and efficient logistics operations, warehouse equipment and forklifts must have the highest possible availability.
+To ensure smooth and efficient logistics operations, warehouse equipment and forklifts must have high levels of availability.
 This is one of the main strengths of Linde's Li-ION batteries.
 Unlike lead-acid batteries, the technology is highly efficient and flexible in terms of charging cycles and frequencies.

-Linde batteries can achieve a full charge cycle within one hour.
-Depending on the intensity of the operation, all that's needed is a quick recharge during the lunch break and the vehicles are ready to go for several more hours.
+Linde batteries can achieve a full charge cycle within an hour.
+Depending on the intensity of the application, Linde trucks can have their availability siginficantly extended by a fast opportunity charge during a lunch break.

-With conventional batteries, it is recommended to only ever start full charging cycles in order to protect the batteries.
-It's completely different with Li-ION batteries: even extremely short interim charging of just a few minutes is not only allowed, but actually preferable.
-Their ideal state of charge is about 20 to 80 percent of the total capacity.
-The flexibility of the charging process significantly increases the overall vehicle availability.
+Conventional lead acid batteries should always be allowed to complete a full charging cycle in order to protect the batteries.
+A completely different situation exists with lithium-ion batteries: even very short interim charges of just a few minutes are not only allowed, but are even desirable.
+The ideal state of charge for a lithium-ion battery is about 20 to 80 percent of its total capacity.
+The overall availability of vehicles is significantly increased due to the flexibility of the charging process.

-Linde offers two different capacities for each type of battery.
-This enables companies to define their vehicles' energy supply according to the individual operating intensity.
-For example, it is possible to use a forklift truck with the large battery in three-shift operation without charging during shift operation.
+Linde offers two different capacities of battery for each type of truck.
+This enables companies to select the energy supply of the vehicles individually according to the operating intensity.
+For example, it is possible to use a forklift truck with the large battery in three-shift operation without charging during the working shift.

 Linde's Li-ION technology also offers the highest level of operator and vehicle safety.
-Linde engineers have developed a comprehensive safety concept for the entire battery and vehicle system.
-During the development phase, the batteries undergo a program of special stress and crash tests.
+Linde engineers have developed a comprehensive safety concept for the entire system covering both battery and vehicle.
+During the development phase, the batteries undergo a programme of special stress and crash tests.

 No hazardous gases

-While the hydrogen produced by lead-acid batteries can turn into dangerous oxyhydrogen gas, Li-ION batteries eliminate this risk.
-In addition, since battery replacement is not required for lead-acid batteries means, operators are no longer exposed to any risk of injury.
+While the hydrogen produced by lead-acid batteries can be explosive, lithium-ion batteries eliminate this risk.
+In addition, the absence of battery changing often required with lead-acid battery applications means that operators are not exposed to any risk of injury.
 Since the Li-ION cells are virtually maintenance-free, the operators cannot come into contact with dangerous acids.

-In accidents involving forklift trucks, enormous forces are exerted due to the weight.
+In accidents involving forklift trucks, enormous forces are exerted by weight.
 To ensure that the Li-ION batteries in the vehicles are protected even in extreme situations, they have been subjected to a crash test of the maximum load.
-In the video: thanks to its 25 mm-thick steel housing, the battery prevents the penetration of a fork even at high speed.
-The mechanical design of the battery therefore also meets Linde's high quality standards.
+The video shows: the battery tray, thanks to 25 mm thick steel, prevents the penetration of a fork even at high speed.
+The mechanical design of the battery thus also meets Linde's high quality standards.

 Multi-level safety system

-The multi-level safety system in place with Linde Li-ION batteries applies at cell, module and battery level.
-In addition, battery management ensures optimum battery usage by constantly monitoring and coordinating vehicle functions, charging processes and the battery system.
-This prevents damage caused by overpressure, overheating, over-charging or deep discharge.
+The multi-stage safety system of Linde Li-ION batteries is applied at cell, module and battery level.
+In addition, the battery management system optimises battery usage by constantly monitoring and harmonising vehicle functions, charging processes and the battery system.
+This prevents damage caused by overpressure, overheating, over charging or deep discharge.

-Furthermore, not only are the vehicle and battery CE-compliant, but also the entire system – consisting of vehicle, battery and charger – carries the CE seal of approval for tested safety.
+In addition, not only the vehicle and battery are CE-compliant, but also the entire system consisting of vehicle, battery and charger carries the CE seal of approval for tested safety.
 As a rule, this is not guaranteed when purchasing the battery as a stand-alone component.

-These state-of-the-art energy systems are not only highly efficient, but they also protect people and the environment.
+State-of-the-art energy systems are not only highly efficient, they also protect both people and the environment.
 Linde's Li-ION batteries meet all sustainability requirements.
 For example, their operation is completely emission-free.

-In addition, the operation of forklifts and warehouse equipment with this technology is significantly more energy efficient, which means that the same overall output is achieved using less energy.
+In addition, the operation of forklifts and warehouse equipment with this technology is significantly more energy-efficient, which means that less energy is consumed for the same overall output.